30-Minute Korean Pumpkin Porridge (Hobakjuk)

 - Season the porridge with salt and sugar according to your taste.
 Garnish porridge with pine nuts (if using) and serve it warm.

-Believe it or not, the delicious flavors of this Korean pumpkin porridge, or hobakjuk, actually improve with time.
-When stored properly, you can continue to enjoy this comforting dish days after you’ve made it.
+The flavors of Korean pumpkin porridge, or hobakjuk, actually improve with time.
+When stored properly, you can enjoy it for days after making it.

-Place the remaining porridge in an airtight container and refrigerate it for up to a week.
-You can also freeze it for up to 3 months in a freezer-safe zip bag.
+To Store: Place leftover porridge in an airtight container and refrigerate for up to a week.
+For longer storage, freeze it in freezer-safe zip bags for up to 3 months.

-To reheat, simply cover a bowl of the refrigerated porridge with a loose piece of paper towel.
-Microwave until hot.
-Alternatively, you can reheat the porridge on the stovetop until it reaches your desired temperature.
+To Reheat: Cover a bowl of the refrigerated porridge with a loose paper towel and microwave until hot, or reheat on the stovetop to your desired temperature.

-Hobakjuk also freezes remarkably well.
-For long-term storage, spoon the cooled porridge into freezer-safe zip bags and store for up to 3 months.
+Freezing: For extended storage, freeze cooled porridge in zip bags for up to 3 months.

 Love this recipe?
 Rate it and share your experience in the comments below!
 On Instagram?
 Tag me to showcase your creation.
 For more delicious recipes, subscribe to our newsletter!